Could this central American country become as popular as Costa Rica?

 Read more: Why you shouldn’t miss this colourful alternative to Cancun off your Mexico itinerary

 Wildlife-watching plans parked, I’m keen to experience the other ace up Panama’s sleeve.
-Measuring just 60 kilometres from coast to coast at its narrowest point, it’s the only place in the world where it’s possible to watch sunset over the Pacific and sunrise over the Caribbean.
+Measuring just 60km from coast to coast at its narrowest point, it’s the only place in the world where it’s possible to watch a sunset over the Pacific and a sunrise over the Caribbean.
 It’s perfectly doable from the summit of its highest peak, Volcán Barú – unless a category four hurricane is working itself into a fury along the Caribbean coast and the national park is closed.

 Shelving those plans, we head south by road to learn more about Panama’s culture, the scenery shifting to sun-scorched farmland as we enter Soloy.
 A dusty village where chickens strut and scratch beside tin-roofed houses, it’s inhabited by the Ngäbe-Bugle.
-A tenth of Panama’s population is Indigenous and identify as part of one of seven cultural groups, with many living in semi-autonomous territories known as comarcas.
+A tenth of Panama’s population is indigenous and identifies as part of one of seven cultural groups, with many living in semi-autonomous territories known as comarcas.

 Read more: How indigenous guides, tours and experiences are changing the way we travel